 CopenHill stands out as a remarkable architectural feat.
 This waste-to-energy plant doubles as a recreational space, illustrating Denmark’s commitment to sustainability.

-Climb to the top for stunning views of the city and the harbor.
-You can also enjoy activities like skiing and hiking on its green roof, which is an innovative way to combine utility with fun.
+Climb to the top for stunning views of the city and harbor.
+Plus, you can enjoy fun activities like skiing and hiking right on its green roof—talk about mixing utility with adventure!

-CopenHill perfectly showcases modern architectural design while serving a crucial environmental purpose, making it a unique stop on your trip.
+CopenHill perfectly shows off modern design while doing its part for the environment, making it a must-see stop on your Copenhagen weekend itinerary.

 Legacy of Arne Jacobsen